tlswg/tls13-spec/draft-ietf-tls-tls13.md

   digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in {{SHS}}.
 When used in signed TLS handshake messages, the length of the salt MUST be equal to the length of the digest output.
+If a signed TLS handshake message is received that has salt of different length, the peer MUST send a fatal "decrypt_error" alert and close the connection.
 This codepoint is defined for use with TLS 1.2 as well as TLS 1.3.
 A server uses RSASSA-PSS signatures with RSA cipher suites.